microchip-pic-avr-examples/pic18f56q71-morse-code-mplab-mcc/README.md

 - Character Break (3 units)
 - Word Break (7 units)

-You can find a copy of the morse Code alphabet and specification [here](https://www.itu.int/dms_pubrec/itu-r/rec/m/R-REC-M.1677-1-200910-I!!PDF-E.pdf).
+You can find a copy of the morse Code alphabet and specification [here](https://www.itu.int/rec/R-REC-M.1677-1-200910-I/en).

 ## Program Options

-### Modify Timebase
+### Edit Timebase
 The timebase the morse code transmitter and decoder runs at (`MORSE_TIME_BASE`) can be adjusted in `morseCommon.h`.
 The valid timebase range is between 20 ms and 728 ms.

 ### Disable Letter Breaks